MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-cloud-setup.md

 ## Configure your workload (backend)

-1. In the backend sample, go to *src/appsettings.json* and configure the following settings:
+1. In the backend sample, open *src/appsettings.json* and configure the following settings:

    - For **PublisherTenantId**, select the tenant ID of the publisher.
    - For **ClientId**, enter your application ID (found in the Microsoft Entra ID overview).
    - For **ClientSecret**, enter the secret you created when you configured the Microsoft Entra ID app.
    - For **Audience**, enter the ID URI you configured in the Microsoft Entra ID app.

-Next, configure the *WorkloadManifest.xml* file:

-1. Go to *src/Packages/manifest/WorkloadManifest.xml*.
+1. Open *src/Packages/manifest/WorkloadManifest.xml*.
 1. Under `AADApp`, set `AppId`, `redirectUri`, and `ResourceId` (the ID URI).

-Note the requirements specified in [XSD file](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/Backend/src/Packages/manifest/WorkloadDefinition.xsd) and the [backend manifest overview](backend-manifest.md).
+Note the requirements that are specified in [XSD file](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample/blob/main/Backend/src/Packages/manifest/WorkloadDefinition.xsd) and the [backend manifest overview](backend-manifest.md).

 ## Configure your frontend app